wechaty/im-aggregation/README.md

 #### Adapter Structure Diagram

 This is the structure of adapter, the adapter object will load extensions from local or network.
 Then, extension resgister some commands in adapter object, these commands will be invoked by user input.
-What's more, adapter alson emit some important events (message, error .etc) for the listeners that registered in adapter.
+What's more, adapter also emit some important events (message, error etc.) for the listeners that registered in adapter.

 ![](./assets/AdapterStructure.jpg)